solid/process/README.md

 Editors have [_Admin Permissions_](https://help.github.com/en/articles/repository-permission-levels-for-an-organization#permission-levels-for-repositories-owned-by-an-organization) on the repositories they are assigned to, and are permitted to grant [_Write Permissions_](https://help.github.com/en/articles/repository-permission-levels-for-an-organization#permission-levels-for-repositories-owned-by-an-organization) to other contributing authors on the same.
 All Editors have [_Write Permissions_](https://help.github.com/en/articles/repository-permission-levels-for-an-organization#permission-levels-for-repositories-owned-by-an-organization) on all repositories requiring editorial review listed in [editors.md](editors.md).

-# Test Suite
+# Solid QA

-Test Suite Developers work with the aim of developing a [test suite](https://github.com/solid/test-suite) that can be used to verify an implementation against the Solid specification.
+Solid QA policy, processes, and procedures are developed through the [Test Suite Panel](https://github.com/solid/test-suite-panel/) as per the [Test Suite Panel Charter](https://github.com/solid/process/blob/main/test-suite-panel-charter.md) with the aim to give authors of technical reports and implementers of software confidence that they can rely on the Solid ecosystem to deliver on the promise of interoperability based on open standards.

 # Administration